 Research cluster coordinator Dominique Scheffel-Dunand

-This cluster focuses on questions of translation and interpreting both in the technical, applied sense of these fields of knowledge and practice and in the larger sense of the symbolic and knowledge exchanges of individuals and communities, historically and in contemporary society.
-This cluster is linked to the Research Group on Translation and Transcultural Contact (RGTTC).
+This group focuses on questions of translation and interpreting both in the technical, applied sense of these fields of knowledge and practice and in the larger sense of the symbolic and knowledge exchanges of individuals and communities, historically and in contemporary society.
+This group is linked to the Research Group on Translation and Transcultural Contact (RGTTC).